seagle0128/doom-modeline/README.md

 - A window number segment for `ace-window`, `winum` and `window-numbering`
 - An indicator for modal editing state, including `evil`, `overwrite`, `god`, `ryo` and `xah-fly-keys`, etc.
+- An indicator for battery status
+- An indicator for current input method
+- An indicator for debug state
 - An indicator for remote host
-- An indicator for debug state
-- An indicator for current input method
 - An indicator for LSP state with `lsp-mode` or `eglot`
 - An indicator for GitHub notifications
 - An indicator for unread emails with `mu4e-alert`